 When is the right time to form a limited company?

 Typically, people start contracting or freelancing as a sole trader for the ease of set-up and potentially lower administrative burden when compared to setting up a limited company.

-The common consensus is that when your earnings remain low, it may be best to remain as a sole trader unless you need other benefits such as limited liability.
-As a sole trader, your tax and accounting responsibilities will be relatively simple – maybe even simple enough to do yourself if you’re really organised.
+The common consensus is that when your earnings remain low, it may be best to remain as a sole trader, unless you need other benefits such as limited liability.
+As a sole trader, your tax and accounting responsibilities will be relatively simple – maybe even simple enough to do it yourself if you’re really organised.

 What are the benefits of setting up a limited company?

 We’ve actually written a whole article about sole trader vs limited company vs umbrella which goes into all the details.
 But, in short, as well as potential tax savings, there’s also: limited liability, greater borrowing power, improved reputation and credibility.

 You need to set up a separate bank account